Essam Marzouk: In Canada

 In 1993, Marzouk acquired two fake Saudi passports and flew to Khartoum, Sudan, on May 23.
 Once there, he acquired tickets to fly from Damascus, Syria, to Vancouver, British Columbia, Canada, connecting with Lufthansa Flight 492 in Frankfurt, Germany.

 Dressed as a Saudi sheikh and calling himself Fawzi Al-Harbi, he was arrested in Canada when immigration official Gordon Peterson became suspicious of his story of being an "Arab volunteer" in Afghanistan and Pakistan, ordered a search of his luggage and found his fake identity cards.
 Ali Mohamed had travelled from California to meet Marzouk at the airport.
 Airport security noticed him waiting for "Al-Harbi" and questioned him, before releasing him.
 While in prison, on charges of using a forged document, fraud and illegally entering the country, Marzouk applied for refugee status, claiming he feared religious and political persecution in Egypt.
 He was once shown a Time magazine article about the World Trade Center bombing in 1993, and asked if he knew any of the people involved, in the presence of his lawyer Phil Rankin.

 Six months after Marzouk's arrest, Mohamed returned from his trip to Sudan where he met with Osama bin Laden, and brought Abul-Dahab with him.
 Dahab later told Egyptian interrogators he had withdrawn $3,000 from a Californian bank account on orders of bin Laden himself, to offer as bail money to Marzouk's lawyer.
 The pair hoped to have Marzouk released and possibly smuggle him into the United States.
 Mohamed was viewed suspiciously and subsequently detained by the Royal Canadian Mounted Police (RCMP) himself.
 However, after a brief phone call with U.S. Federal Bureau of Investigation (FBI) agent John Zent, Mohamed was identified as a CIA agent.
 Marzouk spent nearly a year in detention in Canada before his refugee status was confirmed and he was released.
 Canadian authorities prevented him from being given permanent resident status due to their suspicions, and instead granted him refugee status on December 12, 1994.

-Upon his week, Rankin allowed him to move briefly into his family home, describing him as "very polite" and allowing him to babysit his young son.
+Rankin allowed him to move briefly into his family home, describing him as "very polite" and allowing him to babysit his young son.

-Marzouk married a Canadian woman named Yasmine, who bore him a child.
+Marzouk married a Canadian woman named Yasmine Mohammed, who bore him a child.
 He was tentatively employed as a truck driver, and was living on social assistance with a net worth of approximately C$20,000 and was being physically followed by Canadian intelligence agents.

 In 1997, the FBI found Marzouk listed in an address book taken from Wadih El-Hage's Nairobi house.

 That year, Marzouk co-founded an import-export business named 4-U Enterprises with his "best friend" in Canada, former Egyptian Amr Hamed who shared his love of sports.
 The two shared their faith openly, and would sometimes disappear into the forests of the coastal mountains for days at a time as a spiritual retreat to memorise the Quran.
 In February 1998, he sold off his company assets.